 Of these, the best by far is The Prisoner in the Opal, first serialized in Pall Mall in 1928.
 It saw the return of Ricardo – who had been absent from The House of the Arrow – and who had evidently been missed.
 ‘A few of my friends clamoured for the reappearance of Mr Ricardo, and I had a tenderness for him myself,’ Mason noted later.
 Over the course of a long novel (more than three hundred pages), it is the endless competition in pomposity between Hanaud and Ricardo that keeps things ticking along.

-It also provides a comic counterpoint to a wonderfully sensationalist story about Satanism in the French wine-growing country of the Medoc, a theme that allows Mason to indulge in some delightfully Gothic prose.
-Here are Hanaud and Ricardo with a beautiful young woman, who had been liberated from an underground cell: ‘The noose with its short foot of rope promising slow torture and dreadful disfigurement dangled from the hook.
-But they laughed beneath it so that the walls of that deep-sunk, sinister chamber rang with a joyous sound which they could hardly have heard before.’
+Their relationship also provides a comic counterpoint to a wonderfully sensationalist story about Satanism in the French wine-growing country of the Medoc, a theme that allows Mason to indulge in some delightfully Gothic prose.
+Here are Hanaud and Ricardo with a beautiful young woman, who had been liberated from an underground cell:

 And here is the room where the Black Mass is celebrated, ‘an abyss where loathsome creatures pullulated in a slime,’ a room that contains a blasphemous altar-screen: ‘On one panel nude figures holding hands danced wildly back to back; on the other, deformities with white fat human faces to turn the heart sick, crawled and swarmed in a house of pain.’